-As we covered in part one of this blog, there are so many things to plan when it comes to the perfect wedding.
-A honeymoon, which celebrates the beginning of your marriage together, is also a key part of the arrangements, so it’s important to work out what kind of honeymoon you want.
-If you fancy something tropical, Queensland’s Whitsundays ticks many boxes.
-Think for a minute about what would constitute the perfect tropical island getaway: warm weather, impossibly azure, calm waters, blinding white sand beaches, colourful marine life and corals, and hammocks overlooking the water.
+As we covered in part one of this blog recently, there are many things to plan when it comes to the perfect wedding.
+A honeymoon, which celebrates the beginning of your marriage together, is also a key part of your nuptials, so it’s important to work out what kind of honeymoon you want.
+If you fancy something tropical, Queensland’s Whitsundays ticks many boxes thanks to its warm weather, impossibly azure, calm waters, blinding white sand beaches, colourful marine life and corals, and hammocks overlooking the water.
 Throw in elegant cocktail bars, unreal sunsets, sailing, and water sports and you have the Whitsunday Islands in a nutshell.
 Many of the 74 islands are fringed by coral reefs in impossibly blue water; for sheer natural beauty, it’s hard to beat, and if you’re on honeymoon, a must is “doing” Whitehaven Beach by helicopter, for a champagne picnic.
-It doesn’t get any more romantic than this.
+It really doesn’t get any more romantic than this.

-Fiji is another top pick, with more than 300 islands, and another 500 or so islets, where remote beaches are found with no footprints in the sand.
+Fiji is another great choice, with more than 300 islands, and another 500 or so islets, where remote beaches are found with no footprints in the sand.
 It’s also a place where the local greet visitors with the all-encompassing welcome of “bula”, and introduce their family to visitors on their island.
-Viti Levu is the political and geographical hub of Fiji and worthy of a couple of days of exploration, but most will head for the classic beaches, and the traditional culture of the outer island groups including the Mamanucas and the Yasawas.
+Viti Levu is the heart of Fiji and worthy of a couple of days of exploration, but most honeymooners will head for the classic beaches, and the traditional culture of the outer island groups including the Mamanucas and the Yasawas.
 Above water, and the islands blend white sand beaches, tropical forests, waterfalls and a proud and vibrant culture, and underwater is a world of beautiful corals and an abundance of tropical fish which make Fiji a divers’ and snorkellers’ paradise.
 And if you just feeling like lounging back in a hammock with your new spouse and a glass of bubbly, then there’s absolutely nothing wrong with that either.